 Protecting Personal Information

 Your identity is precious, and unfortunately, that also makes it a hot commodity for thieves.
-But, the good news is, there are a lot of people, including us, who are working hard to protect your identity.
+But, the good news is, here at Kitsap Bank we work hard to prioritize both the safety and security of your financial information.

 - ABA - American Bankers Association (Fraud Info, Consumer Education, Articles)